golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development/README.md

 yagna payment fund
 ```

-It tells yagna to check for funds on your node and if needed, contacts the faucet which, in turn, issues some tGLM tokens to the node using zkSync.
+It tells yagna to check for funds on your node and if needed, contacts the faucet which, in turn, issues some test GLM and test ETH tokens to the node on the Rinkeby testnet.

 Once you issue the command, allow some time until it completes its job.
 You can verify whether you already have the funds with: